yumium/tech_notes/C++/A gentle introduction to C++.md

 // At end of function, both share_ptr goes out of scope, but since they reference each other the reference count are both 1.
 ```

+Whether or not a function should return `shared_ptr` or the underlying pointer depends on ownership semantics.
+If the function share ownership to caller, then `shared_ptr` is returned.
+If caller doesn't need ownership, return the underlying object, and callee must keep object alive.
+Returning underlying object also reduces overhead of pointer unpacking and not needing to change the reference count.

 ```c++
 int main()